 Cllr.
-Barnes said that modelling would be used to assess air quality and that this was more accurate than using direct measurements.
+Barnes said that modelling would be used to assess air quality and that this was considered more accurate than using measurements from tubes which can be heavily influenced by eg the weather.

 A resident said that this was because there had been inadequate measurements taken before the LTN was installed.